Research

 Brian Morris, In favour of circumcision, Sydney, UNSW Press, 1999, pp. 53 and 88

 Dr Morris, a professor in the Department of Physiology at Sydney University, is Australia's leading intellectual champion of routine infant circumcision.
 The "independent clinical and neurological testing" he refers to turns out to be two articles by T.E.
-Wiswell and others on urinary tract and other bacterial infections in babies.
-Wiswell is a former US army doctor who has been an ardent crusader for routine infant circumcision since the mid-1980s; even if the studies referred to were about sexual sensation rather than bacteria, he could hardly be regarded as "independent", though anyone who has seen him cut the foreskin from a newborn baby (he does it on TV) could only agree that his manner is indeed clinical, and chillingly reminiscent of something worse.
+Wiswell and others on urinary tract and other bacterial infections in babies that have nothing to do with penile sensation at all.
+As for the claim of "independent", Wiswell is a former US army doctor who has been an ardent crusader for routine infant circumcision since the mid-1980s; even if the studies referred to were about sexual sensation rather than bacteria, he could hardly be regarded as "independent"; on the contrary, he is one of the leading American circumcsion promoters and has co-authored at least one article on the subject with ... why, Brian Morris.

 In his assertion that women prefer the circumcised penis (pp. 52-3) Morris relies entirely on a survey of 79 men and 101 women carried out by a certain James Badger and published in Australian Forum, a slightly racy women's magazine, in 1989.
 Such a small sample cannot mean very much, certainly not ten year later and, as Morris admits, can be criticised for "selection bias", since the survey asked for volunteers.
 He describes Badger as "a circumcision pen-name for the purposes of the forum survey and the debate in general" (p.
 93, n.
 168).
 In real life, he is Dr Guy Cox, Associate Professor and Senior Microscopist at the Electron Microscope Unit, Sydney University College of Sciences and Technology, and thus a colleague of Dr Morris.